-Weatherproofing your garden shed protects it from damage caused by weathering, mould, algae and rot, but what about interior shed care?
+Weatherproofing your garden shed protects it from damage caused by weathering, mould, algae, and rot, and although there are hundreds of exterior shed care products to protect and maintain exterior wood, what about interior shed care?

 Why treat a shed interior?

-With garden sheds being increasingly used as an extension to the home, a little interior shed care can make a huge difference.
-Floors can be treated and protected whilst walls and ceiling can be painted to make them brighter, lighter, more inviting and homely.
+With garden sheds being increasingly used as extensions to the home, a little interior shed care can make a huge difference.
+Floors can be treated and protected whilst walls and ceiling can be painted to make them brighter, lighter, more inviting, and homely.

-Painting interior shed walls in pastel shades or vibrant colours will compliment its intended purpose bringing a uniqueness to your shed.
+Painting interior shed walls in pastel shades or vibrant colours will complement its intended purpose bringing a uniqueness to your shed.
 Adding an entrance mat, some pictures or shelves to the walls completes the transformation.
-Paint all 4 walls the same colour, go for the 2 and 2 approach or paint all the walls in different colours.
+Paint all 4 walls the same colour, go for the 2 and 2 approach or paint all four walls in different colours.
 The possibilities are endless.

 How to protect shed interiors

 The key to a shed transformation is picking the right products and colours.
-Here we’ve short listed just a couple that should cover most styles and tastes.
+Here we’ve short listed just a couple of the more popular garden paints and oil-based wood treatments that should cover most styles and tastes.

 The term ‘paint’ is used loosely as in addition to actual paints, there are a host of semi translucent and opaque wood oils that will also effectively colour and protect shed interiors.